 (a) Determining the powertrain performance

 The work of EVE IWG during Part A of the current EVE mandate indicates that sufficient knowledge and capability exist to develop a suitable procedure for determining powertrain performance of electrified vehicles.
 Additionally, a procedure for determining powertrain performance has been requested by the WLTP IWG, and the membership of both IWGs have been regularly communicating during Part A of the current EVE mandate to ensure that each group’s work is complimentary, and not duplicative.
-For this reason the EVE IWG is seeking AC.3 authorization to develop an amendment to gtr No. 15 to establish a procedure for determining the powertrain performance of electrified vehicles.
+For this reason the EVE IWG is seeking AC.3 authorization to develop a new UN GTR to establish a procedure for determining the powertrain performance of electrified vehicles.
 The plan for this work is below.

 Work Plan